ignatandrei/RSCG_Examples/DynamicMocking/readme.md

 </small>

-## Details
+## More details about RSCG MockSourceGenerator

-The author of MockSourceGenerator is Robin Hermanussen
+The author of **RSCG MockSourceGenerator** is *Robin Hermanussen*

-You cand find this generator at Nuget.org :    https://www.nuget.org/packages/MockSourceGenerator/
+You cand find **RSCG MockSourceGenerator** at Nuget.org :    https://www.nuget.org/packages/MockSourceGenerator/
+and the sources at https://github.com/hermanussen/MockSourceGenerator/

-For more details and features please read : https://github.com/hermanussen/MockSourceGenerator/
+For more usage features please read : https://github.com/hermanussen/MockSourceGenerator/

 ## Link to Example Code: